SwaritThakkar/Implied-Volatility-Prediction/README.md

 missing_3 third
 ```

 where `missing_1` is always the missing value closest to the observed region.

-This matters because once `missing_1` is predicted, it becomes context for predicting `missing_2`.
+This matters because once `missing_1` is predicted, it becomes __"context"__ for predicting `missing_2`.

-The edge prediction uses three separate components:
+As shown in the initial pipeline diagram, the edge prediction uses three separate components as mentioned below and later are combined as an ensemble with weights decided using a grid search paired with the `cv_validation_system`.
+The three methods' indepth explanation follows this section.

 ```text
 primary